damiannolan/graph-theory-project/gmit-timetable/README.md

 After much trial and wondering what was the best way to store these different pieces of data on the graph, I came up with what I feel like is a decent first draft model for the graph schema.
 I designed this model with the intension of being able to query certain fragments of the data quick and efficiently with Cypher queries that were not overly complex.
 With this in mind, I chose that it was necessary to have a separate node for every lecture and lab that takes place throughout the week, otherwise it is easy to lose data integrity.

+Using the schema below I feel it provides a useful structure of data that makes for simple querying and traversal of nodes using the relationships created between them.

 ## Schema
 ### Nodes